-- Assumptions used in the expected credit loss model such as the expected future cash flows and forward-looking information (e.g. interest rate and gross domestic product (GDP)); and - The measurement of modelled provisions, which is dependent upon key assumptions relating to probability of default ("PD"), loss given default ("LGD") and exposure at default ("EAD").
+- Assumptions used in the expected credit loss model such as forward looking macro-economic factors (e.g. foreign exchange rates, inflation, unemployment rates, interest rates, country reserve rates and gross domestic product ("GDP")); - The measurement of modelled provisions, which is dependent upon key assumptions relating to probability of default ("PD"), loss given default ("LGD") and exposure at default ("EAD"); and - The identification of exposures with significant increase in credit risk ("SICR").

-Due to the significance of loans and advances to customers, the increased credit risk and the significant judgment and estimation uncertainty, this matter was considered to be a key audit matter in our audit of the financial statements.
+Due to the significance of loans and advances to customers, the increased credit risk and the significant judgement and estimation uncertainty, this matter was a key audit matter in our audit of the financial statements.